What is the best reverse osmosis system?

 Reverse Osmosis Unit

 This component is the fundamental part of the system.
 Special membranes filter and purify the water from bacteria and chlorine.
-Carbon filters are required for the chlorine during the
+Carbon filters are required for the chlorine during the pre treatment problems since certain types of membranes are not tolerant of the element.
+This helps the system to produce up to one million gallons of water in one day.

 These filters are used to remove odors and tastes that might be in the water.
 These are usually carbon filters that take the extra step after it leaves the unit.